1RED7A/Better-Saving/about.md

 ## Additional Informations

-Support for iOS, macOS, and Linux is in the works.
-If the mod gains attention, development may move faster ;)

 If you have any issues, suggestions, or just want to reach out:
 - *Discord:* reds8086
 - *GitHub:* [https://github.com/1RED7A]